Presidential cabinets of the Weimar Republic: Schleicher

 On 3 December 1932, Schleicher was appointed chancellor and formed a cabinet of similar characteristics to that of his predecessor.
 He had won the approval of the president by his opposition to Papen's strongly authoritarian plans, as he doubted the ability of the Reichswehr to contain a popular uprising if it arose.
-Although Schleicher's government managed to stay in office during a brief session of parliament from 6 to 9 December, it became clear the a motion of no-confidence would eventually be tabled if parliament were to reconvene the next month.
+Although Schleicher's government managed to stay in office during a brief session of parliament from 6 to 9 December, it became clear that a motion of no-confidence would eventually be tabled if the Reichstag were to reconvene the next month.
 Thus, Schleicher began contemplating a prolonged state of emergency without an elected parliament.
 Germany's military leadership expected far-reaching strikes and even the outbreak of civil war should this option be pursued.
 The chancellor avoided this outcome by reaching out to all political groups, including the NSDAP and trade unions.
 His efforts were undermined by the opposition of the agricultural and industrial lobbies who resented his willingness to compromise with organised labour.

 The appointment of Adolf Hitler, here pictured on a March 1933 cover of Time magazine, ended the era of presidential cabinets.

 In January 1933, former chancellor Papen entered into negotiations with Hitler with the aim of replacing the government of Schleicher.
 Papen considered the possibility of collaborating with Hitler because he still harboured resentments against Schleicher and because he shared the view of leading industrialists that Hitler's popular support would aid the construction of a stable government.
 The pair met in Cologne on 4 January to discuss the possibility of a cabinet involving the DNVP and Hitler's own party under the leadership of both Papen and Hitler.
 In the following days, Papen intensely lobbied Hindenburg in favour of his plan, arguing that the conservative forces in a potential new government would keep Hitler's radicalism in check.

 On 16 January, Schleicher requested that the president dissolve the Reichstag to bring about a prolonged state of emergency.
 Hindenburg declined and insisted that a solution with the current parliament be found.
 Schleicher handed in the resignation of his government on 28 January.
 Two days later, Hindenburg gave in to Papen's suggestions and appointed Hitler to the office of chancellor in the hope that he would be able to muster a majority in parliament.
 Like those of his predecessors, Hitler's government was initially only supported by the president's use of executive power.
 What set him from apart from previous presidential cabinets was his leadership of a political mass movement and its paramilitary organisations.